MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Success of application functionality.
 Limited to opening and closing of the application and documents, file editing, and file sharing (collaboration).​

+#### Office.AppCompat.AppCompat.AgentUpload

+Generated on client startup when end user has enabled Office Telemetry Dashboard.
+It collects information on when the Office Telemetry Agent has uploaded data to the share folder.
+The primary use of this event is to monitor the health of the Office Telemetry agent and the secondary use of the event is to estimate usage of the Office Telemetry Dashboard.

+The following fields are collected:

+- **UploadTime** - the timestamp of the last successful upload performed by the Telemetry Agent.

 #### Office.AppCompat.AppCompat.AgentScanAndUpload

 Only collected when end user has enabled Office Telemetry Dashboard.
 It collects information on when the Office Telemetry Agent is executed.
 This is only collected when Office Telemetry Dashboard is enabled and is used to determine the health of Office Telemetry agent.